danielrcollins1/OED-Expanded/x-additional-material.md

 # Appendix A: Additional Material

-The below additions are not offically part of OED but may be useful to Judges
+The below additions are not offically part of OED but may be useful to Judges.

 ## Spell Duration Limits